Blog

 www.philbrownmusic.dk/istdp

 I also organized it into a reading order that, I think, will make better sense of what I’m getting at with my work on ISTDP and performing.
-By arranging the various posts and videos into a sequence, I hope it will give them a better sense of flow.
+By arranging the various posts and videos into a sequence, I hope it will give the content flow.
 The table of contents at the top of the page also makes it easier to find a particular topic you might be interested in reading/watching.

 I have so far used what I lovingly call the “Bob’s Burgers” approach to my website and YouTube channel.
 I have focused on creating content that is up to my desired standard of quality, but I have hardly done anything in the way of promotion. . . yet!

-I will soon start to be more active on social media and begin to reach out to more contacts to see if I can’t attract more views.
+I will soon begin to reach out to more contacts to see if I can’t attract more attention to my materials on this website, and on YouTube.
 I really believe in this work of applying ISTDP to performing music.
 It is ground-breaking and has the potential, I think, to make a big difference in people’s lives.

-I will continue to create and add more content, but it will be posted directly on the ISTDP part of this website.
+I will continue to create and add more ISTDP performing content, but it will be posted directly on the ISTDP part of this website.

 Nimrod Zen Koan